Jump to content

 About This Club

-Women in IT is a supportive and empowering community dedicated to celebrating and advancing the contributions of women in the technology industry.
+Women in Enterprise, Professional, and Business Careers is a supportive and empowering community dedicated to celebrating and advancing the contributions of women across all industries.
 Our mission is to foster connection, inspire growth, and provide a platform for sharing knowledge and experiences.
-Whether you’re a seasoned professional, a student, or simply curious about IT, join us to network, learn, and thrive together in this ever-evolving field.
+Whether you’re a seasoned professional, an entrepreneur, a student, or simply curious about expanding your horizons, join us to network, learn, and thrive together in your career journey.

 1. What's new in this club